TechnoLukas/Godot4-html-localy/README.md

 - [!]
 All the commands should be executed with Admin Rights

-- first, run cmd as admin and go to your `Apache24/bin` folder, and run `httpd.exe -k install` and you will see windows popup window, you should allow the acces.
+- first, run cmd as admin and go to your `Apache24/bin` **>** `httpd.exe -k install` and you will see windows popup window, you should allow the acces.
 Don't close cmd window.

   <img src="https://i.imgur.com/lh0kHc4.png"  width="60%" height="30%">